Show by Label

 For the last several days, I have been playing with the settings of the GPSDO to make it more of a reciprocal counter version, rather than a long term frequency standard.

-I also wrote a function that would automatically increase the time constant (TC) while keeping a lock.
+To make the sketch a better fit for the counter application, I also wrote a function that would automatically increase the time constant (TC) while keeping a lock.
 When the difference between the 1PPS is drifting too far away, the TC is automatically reduced to keep the lock.
 If the lock is lost all together, the TC is reduced more dramatically and the process starts again.
 To get a lock quickly, I start with a TC of 4, which is the unfiltered setting and progressively increase the TC while trying to keep the lock.
-Lars used a lock formula that would only give a lock when the difference with the 1PPS is less than +/- 100 ns for a period of 5 x the TC.
-The 5 is the lockPPSfactor.
-I changed that to a value of 2 because we're less interested in a long term result.
+In the originl code, Lars used a lock formula that would only give a lock indication when the difference with the 1PPS is less than +/- 100 ns for a period of 5 x the TC.
+This 5 is the lockPPSfactor.
+I changed that to a value of 2 because we're less interested in a very long term result.

-Here is a run while using the automatic TC setting where I disturbed the system:
+Here is a run while using the automatic TC setting where I disturbed the system about half-way:

 After running many tests, I also decided to dynamically change the lockPPSfactor.
 I now start with 3 and progessively reduce it to 1 with higher TC values and go down when the ns is drifting out of control or when the lock has been lost.